kai687/sphinxawesome-theme/docs/demo/inline-code.rst

         :language: python
         :class: highlight

+   This lets you highlight inline Python code.
-   This renders a ``code`` element with a class of ``highlight``, which uses the highlighting styles from Pygments---the same as for code blocks.
+   Adding the ``highlight`` class lets you re-use the Pygments CSS styles that Sphinx already uses for code blocks.

 #.
 Use the new role to highlight inline code.
 For example: